techbless/github-contributions-counter/README.md

   We welcome contributions, but some Rules:

    * please keep the master branch working.
-   * Generally, We prefer for you to add new features or fix bugs rather than refactoring, or deleting)

 ## How to Keep in Touch

-	hw@yunbin.kr
+	yunbin@hansung.ac.kr

 ## Should Notice This

-	From Chris Yunbin Chang as developer of this API, saying that This API never guarantee any errorneous, mis-working, damaging server, anything which can ouccur while using this API.
+	From Chris Yunbin Chang as developer of this Library, saying that This Library never guarantee any errorneous, mis-working, damaging server, anything which can ouccur while using this Library.

 ## License